raquo/Laminar/website/docs/documentation.md

 val root: RootNode = render(appContainer, appElement)
 ```

 That's it.
 Laminar will find an element with id "appContainer" in the document, and append `appElement.ref` as its child.
-For sanity sake, the container should not have any other children, but that's not really a requirement.
+For sanity's sake, the container should not have any other children, but that's not really a requirement.

 To remove `appElement` from the DOM, simply call `root.unmount()`.
 You can later call `root.mount()` to bring it back.